kprotty/kprotty.github.io/_posts/2022-11-4-simple-scalable-unbounded-queue.md

 **Option 2.** Everyone allocates their own new buffer and tries to install it to the producer.
 This eliminates the chance of a producer blocking but can increase memory pressure as at most `255` producers could potentially allocate their own buffer and `254` would have to free it when one wins the install race.
 We can do better than that..

 **Option 3.** Someone installs the new buffer somewhere else and everyone helps update the producer with it.
-This solves a bunch of stuff: It doesn't block like before and having a relatively uncontended place that can be observed before deciding to allocate a buffer menas less memory pressure for the consumer.
+This solves a bunch of stuff: It doesn't block like before and having a relatively uncontended place that can be observed before deciding to allocate a buffer means less memory pressure for the consumer.
 Everyone helping to install the same buffer also means that less producers will see the overflow state.

 ## Merging